 3. Each member should ensure the confidentiality of information in accordance with these rules.

-4. Committee members elected for Protocol matters only may participate in the consideration of an issue relating to compliance with the Convention, provided that there is no objection by a Committee member elected for Convention matters.
-However, a Committee member elected for Protocol matters should not take part in decision-making concerning Convention matters and should not act as curator for an issue relating to compliance with the Convention, but might provide information, opinions and advice.
+4. Committee members elected for Protocol matters only, but representing a Party to both the Protocol and the Convention, shall participate in the consideration and decision-making of an issue relating to compliance with the Convention, provided that there is no objection by a Committee member elected for Convention matters.
+However, a Committee member elected for Protocol matters should not act as curator for an issue relating to compliance with the Convention.
 This rule should be applied, mutatis mutandis, in the case of a Committee member elected for Convention matters only, but representing a Party to both the Convention and the Protocol.
-Further, this rule should be applied without prejudice to paragraphs 10 (entitlement to participate) and 12 (competence) of the structure and functions of the Committee and procedures for review of compliance, and without prejudice to the Committee’s operating rules 5 (members), and 18 and 19 (decision-making).
+Furthermore, this rule should be applied without prejudice to paragraphs 10 (entitlement to participate) and 12 (competence) of the structure and functions of the Committee and procedures for review of compliance, and without prejudice to the Committee’s operating rules 5 (members), and 18 and 19 (decision-making).

 Rule 5

-1. Each member should, with respect to any matter that is under consideration by the Committee, avoid direct or indirect conflict of interest.
-Where a member finds himself or herself faced with a direct or indirect conflict of interest, that member should bring the conflict of interest to the attention of the Committee before consideration of that particular matter.
-The concerned member should not participate in the elaboration and adoption of a finding or recommendation of the Committee in relation to that matter.

-2. A member that represents a Party in respect of which a submission is made or which makes a submission should not participate in the consideration by the Committee of that submission or the follow-up to a related decision by the Meeting of the Parties, and should not participate in, or be present during, the preparation and adoption of any part of a report, finding or recommendation of the Committee that relates to that submission.
-This paragraph should be applied, mutatis mutandis, in the case of a Committee initiative.
+1. If a Party considers that a member of the Implementation Committee is faced with a direct or indirect conflict of interest with respect to a matter concerning it that is under consideration by the Committee, that Party must raise an objection through the secretariat within two months from the reception of a communication from the Committee and/or the publication of the meeting report on the United Nations Economic Commission for Europe website.
+The Party shall state the facts giving rise to the objection.
+A member being the subject of such an objection, if deemed justified by the Committee in accordance with paragraph 10 of its structure and functions, shall not take part when the Committee considers the matter.

-.
-The members and the secretariat might accept invitations to present the Convention’s compliance mechanism at appropriate events, such as conferences and workshops.
+2. The members and the secretariat might accept invitations to present the Convention’s compliance mechanism at appropriate events, such as conferences and workshops.

 Officers

 Rule 6